 When you sleep, ensure there’s no pressure on your back.
 Also, due to the fact that we don’t actually know what we do when we take a nap, sleep support pillows should be used.

-Use a wedge pillow if possible
+Use a wedge pillow

 A wedge pillow makes it easy for you when middle back pain relief is what you seek.
 It keeps your torso elevated, and maintains your posture through the night.